Cortizo Sliding Doors Review: Cor Vision & UK Pricing

 - Mid-range systems: 30-40mm sightlines

-- COR-Vision: 20mm sightlines
+- Cor Vision Plus Sliding: 20mm sightlines

 - Frameless glass systems: 0mm (but with significant cost and thermal penalties)

 At 20mm, the aluminium frame becomes almost invisible from normal viewing distances.
-The visual impact is dramatic — particularly in large openings of 4m or more, where bulky frames can significantly reduce the sense of openness that sliding doors are supposed to provide.
+The visual impact is dramatic, particularly in large openings of 4m or more, where bulky frames can significantly reduce the sense of openness that sliding doors are supposed to provide.

 When comparing to aluminium bifold doors, sliding doors inherently offer slimmer sightlines because the panels stack behind each other rather than folding into a concertina.
 This is one of the key reasons many architects and homeowners now prefer sliding doors over bifolds for contemporary projects.